 # as I said, market works that individual with fitted interest/objective are combined to transacting.
 The classical analysis see this as a magic or invisible hand, which neglect the information/searching cost beneath this intended combination.

-existence of an organization (market/firm) →to allocates rewards to resources in accord with their (marginal) productivity ← productivity not always automatically creates reward
+existence of an organization (market/firm) →to allocates rewards to resources in accord with their (marginal) productivity ← but productivity not always automatically creates reward

 specific system of rewarding → stimulates a particular productivity response: